The practice behind MonkeyDo is, in many ways, about addressing the trade-offs we've made to live in a modern, technology-driven society.

 As these instincts atrophy so too do our muscles, tendons, and even nerves.
 Our ability to move is replaced with stiffness, pain, and eventually injury.

-This even happens to athletes who, despite being active, are also negatively affected by the modern habits they endure away from their sports.
+This even happens to athletes who, despite being highly active, are also negatively affected by the modern habits they endure ON TOP OF the pain and injury they sustain from their sports.

-WE have to change in order to live in it.
+WE have to change if we want to live within it WELL.

 What does this mean?

-In order to move well, you need to know the
+In order to move well, you need to practice the

 principles behind our body's amazing design.